Jerry Blavat: Later years

 In 1993, Blavat was inducted into the Philadelphia Music Alliance's Hall of Fame.
 In 1998, he was included in the Rock & Roll Hall of Fame as part of a permanent exhibit in its Museum of Radio and Records.
 In 2002, he was inducted into the Broadcast Pioneers of Philadelphia's "Hall of Fame".
 On January 15, 2020, Blavat celebrated his 60th consecutive year on radio.

 Blavat continued to broadcast on local radio seven days a week and perform at several record hops and events a week in the greater Philadelphia area.
 He had been producing oldies concerts at the Kimmel Center for the Performing Arts in Philadelphia every year since January 2002.
 He was a regular columnist with his columns "Geator Gab" and "Ask the Geator" for the Atlantic City Weekly for over 20 years and from 2020 through 2022 wrote "Geator Gab" exclusively for the New Jersey Free Press.
 He had been a member of the New York Friars' Club since 2010 and had been the emcee of Time Life's annual Malt Shop Memories Cruise since 2011.
 His night club, Memories, where he continued to DJ during the summer, has been operating in Margate, New Jersey, since 1972.
 As of 2020, Blavat was a DJ for oldies radio station WVLT (FM) 92.1 in the South Jersey area, for the University of Pennsylvania's public radio station WXPN in Philadelphia, for radio stations WTKU-FM and WOND in Atlantic City, WBCB (AM) in Bucks County and Trenton, and WISL (AM) in Shamokin, Pennsylvania.
 In 2020, Jerry expanded his radio network to the internet station Tyme 102.9 WTYM-DB in Zephyrhills, Florida.

 In July 2011, Blavat's autobiography, You Only Rock Once: My Life In Music, was published by Running Press.
 After its third printing it was released two years later in paperback and as an audiobook in 2014.

 Blavat was voted "Best Philly Icon" in a 2018 readers' poll conducted by Philadelphia magazine.

 Personal life and death

 Blavat had four daughters, Kathi Furia, Geraldine Blavat, Stacy Braglia, and Deserie Downey, plus five grandchildren and five great-grandchildren.
 He was separated from his wife, Patricia Blavat, since 1972 and was in a long-term relationship with Rosalie (Keely) Stahl since 1989.

 Blavat died in hospice at Methodist Hospital in Lower Moyamensing following complications from myasthenia gravis on January 20, 2023, at the age of 82.
 The City of Philadelphia ordered flags flown at half mast and his funeral service at the Cathedral Basilica of Saints Peter and Paul (Philadelphia) was open to the public and attended by thousands.
+Dionne Warwick delivered the eulogy, citing Jerry as a major influence in launching her career.